GTA teacher arrested on allegations of sexual relationship with former student

 Anyone with additional information on this case or on other victims is encouraged to contact the sheriff's office at 231-439-8900 and can also call the National Sexual Assault Hotline at 1-800-656-HOPE (4673).

-Vanpatten's arraignment is scheduled for Wednesday afternoon at 12:30 p.m. out of the 90th District Court in Petoskey, according to the court docket.
+Vanpatten's arraignment is scheduled for Wednesday afternoon at 12:30 p.m. in 90th District Court in Petoskey, according to the court docket.